hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

 spray-json defines this trait, along with JsonReader for deserialization, and JsonFormat for both together.
 JsonFormat is most often defined.
 Spray-json has built-in JsonFormat implementations for many common types; these lurk in DefaultJsonProtocol.
 We bring all of them into implicit scope when we import DefaultJsonProtocol._.
+It's those JsonFormats that know how to serialize and deserialize json.

 For instance, there is an implicit JsonFormat[String].
 In type class parlance, "There is an instance of the JsonFormat type class for String."
 We can use it like this: